freeCodeCamp/guide/src/pages/articles/miscellaneous/getting-a-coding-job/index.md

 ---
-title: Getting A Coding Job
+title: Getting a Coding Job
 ---
 Free Code Camp will help you prepare for a coding job.